Who needs a PR Card and why?

 - Double check your entire application to make sure there are no other errors

-- Return the whole application back to CIC with the letter and instructions attached
+- Return the whole application back to IRCC with the letter and instructions attached

 - Send the package to the attention of the officer who sent your application back to you

 I did not tell the truth on my application and the government just contacted me.
 What should I say?You should always tell the truth and disclose any pertinent information when dealing with the government.
 Otherwise you may be accused of misrepresentation and your Permanent Resident status may be revoked.
 If you are not sure what to do, you can call Immigroup for a consultation.